luciorq/wsi-anon/README.md

 ./wsi-anon.out "/path/to/wsi.tif" [-OPTIONS]
 ```

-Add `-h` for help.
-Further flags are:
+Type `-h` or `--help` for help.
+Further CLI parameters are:

-* `-n "label-name"`: File will be renamed to given label name.
+* `-n "label-name"`: File will be renamed to given the label name
-* `-u` : Disables the unlinking of tiff directories (default: dir will be unlinked)
+* `-u` : Disables the unlinking of associated image data (default: associated image will be unlinked)
-* `-i` : Enable in-place anonymization. (default: copy of file will be created)
+* `-i` : Enable in-place anonymization (default: copy of the file will be created)

 ### Web Assembly Usage